mariaduva/Typewriter-Effect/README.md

 ## Initial Idea

-Create a website where you can enter some text and then turn it into an animation where it looks like you're typing word by word.
+Create a website where you can enter a text and then turn it into an animation where it looks like you're typing word by word.